Overview

 shinami_zkw_getOrCreateZkLoginWallet

 Retrieves a zkLogin wallet along with its associated salt, creating a new wallet if necessary.
-This method provides the option to create and use multiple zkLogin wallets per (user, OAuth provider) pair by using the optionalsubWallet
+This method provides the option to create and use multiple zkLogin wallets per (user, OAuth provider) pair by using the optionalsubWallet parameter.
+Note that your users will already have a different zkLogin wallet for each OAuth provider they use, whose jwt you pass to this method (see zkLogin Addresses for more details).

 On the free tier you have a limit of wallet creations per month as shown on the “Sui Wallet Services” tab of the billing page in your dashboard (where you can also see how to upgrade if needed).
-If you hit this limit, you will get a JSON-RPC code -32012
+If you hit this limit, you will get a JSON-RPC code -32012 and should not retry.
+All other wallet operations will still work for the month, like signing with wallets you’ve already created.

 Request Parameters

-with the actual value for that name
+{{name}} with the actual value for that name.

 zkProver service methods